A unified approach to structural limits, and limits of graphs with bounded tree-depth: Interpretation Schemes

 \subsection{Interpretation Schemes}

-The main drawback of interpretations is that it only concerns two specific structures $\mathbf A$ and $\mathbf B$.
-However, it is frequent that intepretations naturally generalize to a familly of interpretations of $\sig$-structures in $\kappa$-structures with the same associated homomorphism of Boolean algebras.
+The main drawback of interpretations is that they only concerns two specific structures $\mathbf A$ and $\mathbf B$.
+However, it is frequent that interpretations naturally generalize to a family of interpretations of $\sig$-structures in $\kappa$-structures with the same associated homomorphism of Boolean algebras.
 Moreover, this homomorphism is uniquely defined by the way it transforms each relation in $\sig$ (including equality) into a formula in $\kappa$ and by the formula which defines the domain of the $\kappa$-structures.
 This can be formalized as follows.

 \begin{definition}[Interpretation Scheme] Let $\kappa,\sig$ be signatures, where $\sig$ has $q$ relational symbols $R_1,\dots,R_q$ with respective arities $r_1,\dots,r_q$.